 If you can find an open seat, the direct Virgin Australia flights from the East Coast to Los Angeles are a high-value redemption.

-3. Virgin Australia Business Class from Melbourne to Hong Kong 59,500 points one-way
+3. Virgin Australia Business Class from Sydney/Melbourne to Hong Kong 59,500 points one-way

-Virgin Australia launches its new direct Melbourne to Hong Kong service five days a week beginning 5 July 2017, going head-to-head with rival Qantas and Cathay Pacific.
+Virgin Australia launched its direct Melbourne – Hong Kong service in July 2017 and Sydney flights a year later, going head-to-head with rival Qantas and Cathay Pacific.

-Just like the two featured redemptions above, Virgin Australia will feature its upgraded ‘The Business’ suites, which debuted in August 2015.
+Just like the two featured redemptions above, these flights feature its upgraded ‘The Business’ suites.

 Read more: Virgin Australia’s China expansion